fatelist82/Gout-Therapeutics/README.md

 In this systemic review, we performed a meta-analysis to examine each class ULT’s ability on SUA lowering effect and achievement difference (AD) for target SUA level at various doses in hyperuricemic patients.

 * Analytics use case(s): Clinical patients
-* Study type: Clinical Application
+* Study type: Meta analysis
 * Study lead: Cho Sungkweon
 * Study lead forums tag: SKCho
 * Study start date: